Leaders of the Class of 2026 in Sumter

 On April 30, TRIO hosted the 21st Annual Awards and Recognition Ceremony for the Student Support Services and Veterans Upward Bound programs.
 The ceremony is a time to celebrate the

-How does one become a leader?
+by Zeniya Cooley How does one become a leader?
 By witnessing and modeling the leadership qualities of parents, siblings and community members, no doubt.
-But a person also grows into a leader when
+But a person also grows into

 Central Carolina Technical College hosted its annual Skills Exploration Expo (SEE) on Saturday, April 18.
 Prospective students, community members and their families were invited to learn more about the academic